emanuelfeld/booksfordc/README.md

 The bot will then respond directly to the account that sent the query saying whether it found a match (or multiple possible matches) and with the search/resource URL.

 ###Browser plug-in###
 A Chrome extension that displays library holdings and availability when browsing books on Amazon, Goodreads, or Barnes & Noble.
 Download for free for [Chrome](https://chrome.google.com/webstore/detail/booksfordc/plbkclaloadjhljkijjnlingopbahndg) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/booksfordc/).
+Safari version in the works.

 ![image](https://cloud.githubusercontent.com/assets/4269640/6477965/8fe3d6ac-c1f7-11e4-82a1-401a4ae68a88.png)